Confidentiality and Data Protection

 Course Details

-• Delivery: In-person at your venue, or live online via Zoom or Microsoft Teams
+• Delivery: Face-to-face in-house or live online via Zoom or Microsoft Teams

-• Refresher: Every 1 to 3 years, or sooner following changes to legislation, organisational policy, or job role
+• Validity: No formal expiry.
+Refresher is recommended every 1 to 3 years, or sooner following changes to legislation, ICO guidance, or significant changes to a staff member’s role or data access.

 Who This Course Is For

-This course is right for anyone who handles personal, sensitive, or confidential information as part of their role, which in most organisations means everyone, including:
+This course is right for anyone who handles personal, sensitive, or confidential information as part of their role, which in most organisations means everyone.

 • Frontline care staff, support workers, and health and social care professionals